mariaxadina/Cable-Car-AutoCAD/README.md

 - Chairlifts – Open-air seating transport, commonly used for ski resorts.

  **Usage:** Cable cars are ideal for overcoming steep slopes and providing efficient transport in mountainous regions or urban areas with difficult terrain.

+## Components
+There are different types of cable cars, various models, but they all have the same basic components, well-designed, and the same gripping and operating mechanism.
+Cable cars consist of:

+- Cabin: The part that houses passengers during transport.
+It comes in different sizes depending on the installation requirements.
+It can vary from a minimum of 6 people to 8 people.
+- Running assembly: It consists of rollers, brakes, and other subsystems that run on one or two carrying cables.
+- Rollers: These allow the cable car to run on the carrying cables.
+The rollers have a locking and braking mechanism in case the hauling cable or counter-cable detaches from the roller assembly.

+## Cabin
+aici pun imagini

+## Station

+aici pun imagini

+## Results

+## Conclusions